Skip to main content

 Geology

 The park's landscape is built from massive Mesozoic limestone formations characteristic of the central Apennines.
 The Velino and Sirente massifs represent ancient carbonate platform deposits uplifted during Alpine orogeny.
-Extensive karst processes have created the piano-like high plateaus (including the Piano delle Rocche at 1,200m), sinkholes, caves, and underground drainage systems.
-The Celano Gorge cuts a dramatic 200-meter-deep slot through limestone between the two massifs.
-A controversial circular depression on Sirente's slopes has been interpreted by some researchers as a meteor impact crater.
+Extensive karst processes have created high plateaus (including the Piano delle Rocche), sinkholes, caves, and underground drainage systems.
+The Celano Gorge cuts a dramatic canyon through limestone, with walls reaching almost 200 meters high, between the two massifs.
+[1] A controversial circular depression on the Sirente plateau has been debated by researchers as a possible meteor impact crater, a mud volcano, or a human-made structure, though no definitive evidence of meteoritic material has been found.
+[2]

 Climate And Weather

 The park's high elevations create a continental mountain climate with cold winters and cool summers.
 The Velino summit regularly experiences temperatures below minus 20 degrees Celsius in winter, with persistent snow cover from November through May above 1,800 meters.
-The high karst plateaus experience temperature inversions creating extreme cold, with record lows below minus 30 degrees.
+The high karst plateaus experience temperature inversions creating extreme cold.
 Summer temperatures on the plateaus rarely exceed 25 degrees.
 Annual precipitation ranges from 700 to 1,500 millimeters depending on elevation and aspect, falling as snow at higher altitudes.

 Human History